Lalasa1234/ml-interview-Prep/README.md

 Given a data point, we compute the K nearest data points (neighbors) using certain distance metric (e.g., Euclidean metric).
-For classification, we take the majority label of neighbors; for regression, we take the mean of the label values.
+For classification, we take the majority label of neighbors, for example, 50% while dealing with 2 categories;for regression, we take the mean of the label values.

 Note for KNN technically we don't need to train a model, we simply compute during inference time.
 This can be computationally expensive since each of the test example